-My love affair with the moka pot began 5 years back when in an Italian supermarket, among a row of ladles and utensils, a gleaming red Bialetti called out to me!
+My love affair with the Moka Pot began 5 years back when in an Italian supermarket, among a row of ladles and utensils, a gleaming red Bialetti called out to me!
 It was terribly tiny and served coffee for just one!
-But to me it was the perfect gift for €10 and I was chuffed because it was daily happiness.
-Before the moka pot, I used the South Indian coffee maker for the longest time.
-It is similar to the French Press, only less fancier.
+But to me it was the perfect gift under €10 and I was chuffed because it was daily happiness.
+Before the moka pot, I used the South Indian coffee maker for the longest time which is similar to the French Press, only less fancier.

 A little about Bialetti….

-The famous and timeless Italian Moka Pot was started in the early 1930s by an engineer called Alfonso Bialetti.
-(Hence, the name Bialetti).
-While there are many companies emulating the classic style of Bialetti’s moka pot, Bialetti is eternal.
+So the Moka Pot was first invented in the early 1930s by an engineer called Alfonso Bialetti.
+(Hence, the brand name Bialetti).
+The famous and timeless Italian Moka Pot has been emulated by many companies but Bialetti is eternal.

 Recently, I got myself a brand new silver Bialetti (the classic moka pot color) to make my morning coffee.
-So here are the steps to make coffee using the Moka Pot for your ease:
+For the curious minds out there, here are the steps to make coffee using the Moka Pot for your ease:

 How to Make Coffee Using a Moka Pot